skuzzle/stringz/README.md

-Calling `Stringz.init(Class)` will initialize all public static String fields with values read from a resource bundle using either a globally specified locale or a locale which can optionally be passed to the init method using a `StringsConfiguration` instance.
+Calling `Stringz.init(Class)` will initialize all public static String fields with values read from a resource bundle using either a globally specified locale or a locale which can optionally be passed to the init method.

 You can now use the externalized Strings: